-Last year, Paris was the second most visited city in the world (after Bangkok), attracting around 19.1 million tourists.
+Last year, Paris, France, was the second most visited city in the world (after Bangkok), attracting around 19.1 million tourists.
 Crowds come for the attractions – such as the Louvre and the Eiffel Tower – and the city’s romantic atmosphere.
 For Paris is a city steeped in romanticism, whether you’re wandering along the banks of the Seine, exploring the cobbled streets and shady parks of the Marais neighbourhood or having a candlelit dinner in a quiet bistro.

 Napoleon Bonaparte once said, “secrets travel fast in Paris.”
 But we’re not sure that he’s right.
 Despite the city’s popularity, the city still has plenty of hidden gems.
 We’ve visited again and again over the years, and there’s always something new to explore.
 Even if you’ve already seen the major sights in Paris, don’t disregard it as a destination.
 From its hidden bars to its secret parks, here are our favourite spots in the city.